chicksonspeed/audio-analyzer/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+**Bonus points for adding weird mood categories like "horny minimal."** 🎵

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.